Helvetto/GamesProject/Readme.md

         cors:
           enabled: true
       ```
+2. Rebuild the game API module and the Docker image for the game API backend
-2. Execute the following command to start the containers without Nginx:
+3. Execute the following command to start the containers without Nginx:

 ```shell
 docker-compose -f mancala-docker-compose/without-nginx/docker-compose.yml up